iamdtang/skaterdav85.github.io/_posts/2018-09-25-what's-new-with-components-as-of-ember-3.4.md

 ## Template-only Glimmer Components (as of 3.1)

-Template-only glimmer components are an optional feature that allows us to have components without a JavaScript file.
+Template-only glimmer components are an optional feature that allow us to have components without a JavaScript file.
 This is great for those cases where we had components with an empty class definition.
 To get started, install the optional features addon:

 ```
 ember install @ember/optional-features